Skip to main content

 Creating a project for a new award

-1. NTAP and the AWARDEE (PI) draft a statement of work (SOW) with tentative milestones and expected upload of key data.
+1. FUNDER and the PI draft a statement of work (SOW) with tentative milestones and expected upload of key data.
 This process will be ~ 95% complete until Sage is involved.

-2. NTAP uploads the preliminary SOW (not the final version, but one step prior to final) to this private Synapse folder accessible only to NTAP and Sage and sends an email to NF-OSI DCC at nf-osi@sagebionetworks.org.
+2. FUNDER uploads the preliminary SOW (not the final version, but one step prior to final) to a private Synapse folder accessible only to the FUNDER and Sage and sends an email to SAGE at nf-osi@sagebionetworks.org.
+See NTAP Folder Here

 1. The following information is required: